-Please note - should your EM system cause interference to your vessel communication systems, to such an extent that it poses a risk to the safety of the vessel and/or crew, you should pause or temporarily switch off the EM system to remove the interference.
+Please note - should your EM system cause interference to your vessel communication systems, to such an extent that that it poses a risk to the safety of the vessel and/or crew, you should pause or temporarily switch off the EM system to remove the interference and notify AFMA of the issue by sending an email to Tuna@afma.gov.au.
 Please also notify AAP of the issue so that they can attempt to address it.